kfupm-arm-lab/.github/profile/README.md

 - Translate fundamental research into **real-world applications**, particularly in agriculture, logistics, and other constrained environments.

 ## Collaboration & Contributions 🤝
 The **ARM Research Lab** welcomes collaboration with students, faculty, and external researchers.
-Contributors are encouraged to document their progress, share insights, and maintain an updated documentation of their work in this **ARM Wiki**.
+Contributors are encouraged to document their progress, share insights, and maintain an updated documentation of their work in the [ARM Wiki](https://github.com/kfupm-arm-lab/arm-wiki).

-For details on ongoing projects and research tasks, visit the **[Research Projects Page](Research-Projects.md)**.
+For details on setting up a Developer Environment (Toolchain), visit the **[Toolchain Installation](Toolchain-Installation.md)** Page.

 🚀 *Join us as we push the boundaries of robotics research and innovation!*